ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Let's first fully define the problem.
 So P1 wants to send a qubit to P2.
-For this presentation we'll make some simplifying assumptions about the adversary.
-I encourage you to read the our paper for a more complete treatment on this.
+We'll make some restrictions on the adversary power to make our discussion more effective.

-Today we allow the bad guys to drop outgoing messages.
+The bad guys can drop outgoing messages basically just by not sending them.
-They can also drop incoming messages.
+They can also drop incoming messages by pretending that they haven't received them.
-For now that's it.
+For now that's it; we'll worry about issues related to privacy or authentication later.

 So now I've defined the problem we want to solve,
 I present our solution which we call routing.
 As you might tell from the name, this algorithm is inspired from computer networks.

 Here's how it goes.
-We first create our packets by running an error correcting code on the input.
+We first create our packets by running an quantum error correcting code on the input.
+We're doing this because we cannot completely prevent packet losses from happening.
+By using error correction, as long as most of these do arrive at P2 we'll be fine.

 Our network is initialized as a complete graph like this.
 We now try to route these packets from P1 to P2.